top of page

 Here you will find links to 17 workshop reports.
 These reports offer workshop outlines which you can use or adapt to your own practice.
 The reports also illustrate practice outcomes and links to other resources relevant to each workshop.

-The workshops are based on a holistic praxis.
-Praxis in the popular education tradition is a radical group learning process which involves collective reflection and dialogue to inform collective political actions for change orientated to emancipatory social transformation (Freire 1970).
+The workshops are based on a holistic praxis process.
+Praxis, in the popular education tradition, is a group learning process which involves collective reflection and dialogue on lived experience of social struggle to inform collective political actions for change orientated to emancipatory social transformation (Freire 1970).

 image.png